ARTICLES

 Repotting and Soil Refresh Cycles

-While this tree is not demanding, it’s wise to inspect roots every couple of years.
+While this tree is not demanding, it’s wise to inspect the roots every couple of years.
 If you find them circling the pot, it’s time for a slightly larger container.
 Use fresh potting mix to maintain proper nutrition and drainage.
 Repotting is best done in spring, just as the plant prepares for the growing season.

 Don’t jump too many pot sizes at once—go just one increment larger.
 Extra soil that stays wet for too long can lead to complications.
 Keep things measured, and your Dracaena marginata will handle repotting with minimal fuss.

-Pairing Dracaena Marginata with Complementary Species
+Pairing Dracaena Marginata With Complementary Species

 A lone Dracaena marginata can look stunning, but pairing it with other plants can create a richer composition.
 Choose varieties that appreciate indirect light and moderate watering.
 Plants with broad leaves or trailing vines can contrast nicely against the dragon tree’s upright form.

 Mixing species in dish gardens or clustered arrangements allows you to play with heights, textures, and colors.
-Consider balance: a snake plant’s stiff leaves or a ZZ plant’s glossy foliage can complement the Dracaena’s slender form.
+Consider balance: a snake plant’s stiff leaves or a ZZ plant’s glossy foliage can complement its slender form.
 Together, these combinations make corners and shelves feel more engaging, bringing subtle complexity to your indoor environment.

 Photo by @urlocalplantboy